lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 mkdir siginp0
 cd siginp0
 cp ../lmfinput/*  .
-lmfdmft lsco -vnk=4 -rs=1,0 --ldadc=82.2 -job=1
+lmfdmft lsco -vnk=4 -rs=1,0 --ldadc=82.2 -job=1 --gprt
 ~~~
 You can check that a file called *sig.inp* has been created.
-It is formatted with the first column being the Matsubara frequencies and then a number of columns equal to twice the number of m channels (ten columns for d-type impurity: real and imaginary parts).
+It is formatted with the first column being the Matsubara frequencies (in eV) and then a number of columns equal to twice the number of m channels (ten columns for d-type impurity: real and imaginary parts).

 ### Running the loop:
 The DMFT loop is composed by alternated runs of **lmfdmft** and **ctqmc**, the output of each run being the input for the successive.
 To do that, do the following steps: